 Holidays passed and no phone calls or communication.
 Days went by and she realized that something was really causing this rift but her daughter did not impart what, communicate and even worse she could not see her grandson.
 That was equally as hard to bear as not hearing from her for so long.
 Then, the worst happened.
 She moved and she did not know where she was and even though her son was quite near and close things were really coming apart for our author and mother.
 Added to that her son joined the military keeping him away for long periods of time and holidays, her daughter requested that he come and be with her when her second child was born which as she brilliantly states: “Was like a knife cutting deep in my heart.”

 Life takes its toll on many of us and although her daughter was very much alive it was as if she lost her but in a different way.
 Unable to eat, not caring for her health she needed to count on her faith in God to live, rise up against the pain and hope that he would hear her prayers and bring her daughter back to her.
 Teaching her children to have faith and believe in themselves and follow their hopes and dreams.
-What the author relates is a real life story that will help other mothers, grandparents, foster parents, aunts and uncles understand.
+What the author relates is a real-life story that will help other mothers, grandparents, foster parents, aunts and uncles understand.
 Bringing up children whether your own, foster or adopted is not easy.
 Instilling values in them and teaching them what you hope they will learn to succeed in life is all you can hope for and desire.
 Learn how with her prayers to God and her faith she was able to rebuild her family.
 You need to take the journey along with Sherlyn to learn just how they managed to rekindle their relationship and love.

 My mom and I had a great bond and she created her own map or highway she wanted me to follow.
 Everyone has his or her ups and downs but when I realized that what she wanted for me was exactly what I needed and wanted all along I knew the right path to follow.
 Sherlyn’s writing is what kept up going and I am glad that she decided to share this thought-provoking, outstanding, and definitely important story with everyone.
 Everyone has a mother.
 Not everyone deserves to be called that we know.
 Sherlyn reminds everyone that if you are blessed and fortunate to be a mother you have received the most precious gift God’s gifts.

 Being a mother does not come with a manual, driving instruction, table of contents to follow or pay.
 It comes with joy, pain, laughter, tears, heartache, rewards and tons of love and hugs.
 It’s okay not to hug your child in public when you think they might be embarrassed or they are with their friends.
-But, in my family till this day when you enter a family member’s home, you have to hug and kiss everyone and say a proper hello to everyone present.
+But, in my family to this day when you enter a family member’s home, you have to hug and kiss everyone and say a proper hello to everyone present.
 To Sherlyn: In case you have not been told: We all love you and hold you, dear.
 Thank you for sharing your story with me and with everyone and thank you for the honor you gave me in this book.
 From the author of Captive Hearts, Secret Affair and Something Desirable comes A Gift Called Mother: The Stages and Fantasies of Motherhood.